Claudia200113/Alura_Challenge2_MoneyConv/README.md

-Money Conversion Program-
+Money Conversion Program
 1. Overview:
       This is a simple money conversion program that allows users between six different currencies to convert a given amout of money.
       After performing conversions, the program will save a log of each conversion in a JSON file for record-keeping and further reference.

         Note: As the the programm is based on live exchange rates, the user must have access to internet for the programm to function correctly.

 2. Features:
 User can input the amount to be converted and select the desired conversion option.